-Role Responsibilities The Audit Committee Overseeing effective risk management across the Council Agreeing Fylde Council's Risk Management Strategy Ensuring that risk management is delivered by the Director of Resources on behalf of the Council Ensuring that a Strategic Risk Register, including details of actions taken to mitigate the risks identified, is established and regularly monitored Ensuring that the Risk Management Strategy and Strategic Risk Register are reviewed at least annually Seeking assurances that action is being taken on risk related issues identified Facilitating a risk management culture across the Council Chief Executive & Corporate Management Team Leading risk management across the Council, with the Director Resources as the designated CMT lead on Risk Advising members on effective risk management and ensuring that they receive regular monitoring reports Recommending a Risk Management Strategy to Members of the Audit Committee Identifying and managing the business risks and opportunities facing the Council Co-ordinating risk management across the Council Being responsible for ensuring that the Council fully complies will all corporate governance requirements, including the Annual Statement of Internal Control
+Role Responsibilities The Audit & Standards Committee Overseeing effective risk management across the Council Agreeing Fylde Council's Risk Management Strategy Ensuring that risk management is delivered by the Director of Resources on behalf of the Council Ensuring that a Strategic Risk Register, including details of actions taken to mitigate the risks identified, is established and regularly monitored Ensuring that the Risk Management Strategy and Strategic Risk Register are reviewed at least annually Seeking assurances that action is being taken on risk related issues identified Facilitating a risk management culture across the Council Chief Executive & Corporate Management Team Lead on risk management across the Council, with the Director of Resources as the designated CMT lead on Risk Advising members on effective risk management and ensuring that they receive regular monitoring reports Recommending a Risk Management Strategy to Members of the Audit & Standards Committee Identifying and managing the business risks and opportunities facing the Council Co-ordinating risk management across the Council Being responsible for ensuring that the Council fully complies will all corporate governance requirements, including the Annual Statement of Internal Control

-Role Responsibilities Directors Directors will demonstrate their commitment to risk management through: - Ensuring that risk management within their directorate is implemented in line with the Council's Risk Management Strategy and the Minimum Standard for Performance Management Ensuring partnerships initiated by their directorates are constituted in accordance with the Partnerships Protocol Appoint a risk champion who is authorised to progress effective risk management throughout their directorate that adheres to corporate guidelines Identifying, analysing, prioritising, and action planning risks arising from their business area.
-Identified risks to be recorder in a Directorate Operational Risk Register.
-DORR's to be kept up to date and reported on as required.
-Balancing an acceptable level of operational risk against programme and project objectives and business opportunity Reporting systematically and promptly to the Corporate Management Team any perceived new risk or failures of existing control measurers Attending the Strategic Risk Management Group Risk Champions Acting as the main contact for their directorate on risk matters, and ensuring that corporate information and requirements are communicated to the directorate Progressing across their directorate effective risk management that adheres to corporate guidelines, including ensuring that all reporting requirements are met Representing their directorate at the Operational Risk Management Group when required and at the Strategic Risk Management Group in the absence of the Director Provide the ORMG with twice yearly reports on the status of their directorate's Risk Register and progress made on implementing the DORR risk action plan.
-Providing support on risk management to Directors and middle managers within their directorate Promoting the benefits of risk management across the directorate Maintaining, on behalf of Director an up to date DORR that complies with corporate guidelines.
+Role Responsibilities Directors Directors will demonstrate their commitment to risk management through: - Ensuring that risk management within their directorate is implemented in line with the Council's Risk Management Strategy and the Minimum Standard for Performance Management Ensuring partnerships initiated by their directorates are constituted in accordance with the Partnerships Protocol Empower their Heads of Service to take the lead on risks within their area in order to progress effective risk management throughout their directorate.
+Identifying, analysing, prioritising, and action planning risks arising from their business area.
+Identified risks to be recorded in their Directorate Business Plans.
+Balancing an acceptable level of operational risk against programme and project objectives and business opportunity Reporting systematically and promptly to the Corporate Management Team any perceived new risk or failures of existing control measurers Attending (& Chairing) the Strategic Risk Management Group Heads of Service Acting as the main contact for their directorate on risk matters, and ensuring that corporate information and requirements are communicated through the directorate Progressing across their directorate effective risk management that adheres to corporate guidelines, including ensuring that all reporting requirements are met.
+Provide the SRMG (send to Corporate Support Officer) with twice yearly reports on the status of their directorate's Risk Register and progress made on implementing any risk action plan Providing support on risk management to Directors and middle managers within their directorate Promoting the benefits of risk management across the directorate Communicating to staff the corporate approach to risk management